IBM/watsonx-data-lab/docs/wxd-objectstore.md

 ![Browser](wxd-images/watsonx-add-bucket-6.png)

-**Note**: You can continue to add new buckets when working with the watsonx.data UI.
+!!! note "You can continue to add new buckets when working with the watsonx.data UI.
 However, if you delete the catalog or bucket in the UI, you may find that you may not be able to re-catalog it.
-If you find that this happens, create another bucket, or rename the original one if that is possible.
+If you find that this happens, create another bucket, or rename the original one if that is possible."